Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories: Event Selection and Analysis

 \item Invariant masses from recoil.
 To further exclude the background without hard neutrinos, the recoil mass of jets $M_{\rm jets, recoil}\equiv \sqrt{(p_{ee}^\mu-\sum p_{\rm jets}^\mu)^2}$ is required to be less than 115~GeV, where $p_{ee}$ is the 4-momentum of the $e^+e^-$ initial state.

 \end{enumerate}

-The distribution of the key cut variables are plotted in Fig.~\ref{fig:cutvariables}, in which the cuts before the corresponding variable have been applied.
-Since the cuts are insensitive to quark flavors in the final state, we do not specify jet flavor in these plots.\footnote{In practice, heavy quark decays give rise to neutrinos and extra leptons, thus alter relevant cut efficiencies.
-However, from our simulation, the differences in terms of overall efficiency are less than 1\% for non-$b$ events, while for events with $b$ quarks the difference could be as large as 10\%.} The distributions of other distributions are plotted in App.~\ref{app:kinematic}.
+The distributions of the key cut variables are plotted in Fig.~\ref{fig:cutvariables}, in which the cuts before the corresponding variable have been applied.
+Since the cuts are insensitive to quark flavors in the final state, we do not specify jet flavor in these plots.\footnote{In practice, heavy quark decays give rise to neutrinos and extra leptons, thus altering relevant cut efficiencies.
+However, from our simulation, the differences in terms of overall efficiency are less than 1\% for non-$b$ events, while for events with $b$ quarks, the difference could be as large as 10\%.} The other distributions are plotted in App.~\ref{app:kinematic}.
 Note that all cuts are based on kinematic features with no explicit jet flavor arguments.
-For signal events, the average efficiency of such kinematic cuts ($\epsilon_{\rm kin}$) are about 47\% considering both $\mu$ and $\mu_\tau$ signals.
+For signal events, the average efficiency of such kinematic cuts ($\epsilon_{\rm kin}$) is about 47\% considering both $\mu$ and $\mu_\tau$ signals.
 The detailed cut flows of each signal and background mode are listed in Table.~\ref{tab:evtselct1}.
+Since the most significant difference appears in the $WW_{\rm othters}$ category, we provide a more detailed comparison in App.~\ref{app:eventsstatistics}.